liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/01-page-analytics.markdown

 ![Figure 1: The Visitors Behavior chart contains interesting rend lines.](../../images/pages-visitors-behavior.png)

-Select the time period of the data displayed.
+Select the time period for the data displayed.
 There are always two trend lines
 displayed: Selected Period and Previous Period.
 This facilitates comparisons between time periods.